 Based on what camps learned last summer, here are some changes we anticipate for 2021:

-- All campers MUST arrive by private vehicle and avoid the use of commercial transportation services such as airlines when traveling to and departing from camp.
+- All campers MUST arrive by private vehicle and avoid the use of commercial transportation services such as airlines when traveling to camp.

 Farm Camp is well suited for many of the current recommendations.
 All activities take place outdoors, meals are served outside, all tents are open air and unit groups can easily form their own pods at camp.
 We are committed to running a quality program that creates space for campers to connect socially and re-engage in community.